Kasethan Kadavulada (2023 film): Production

 On 7 July 2021, R. Kannan announced he would be remaking the 1972 Tamil film Kasethan Kadavulada, directing and producing the remake under his banner Masala Pix, with MKRP Productions co-producing.
 As part of the announcement, Shiva would play the lead role originally done by R. Muthuraman, with Yogi Babu and Urvashi reprising the roles by originally portrayed Thengai Srinivasan and Manorama.
 Principal photography began on 16 July, along with the announcement that Priya Anand and Karunakaran would be reprising the roles originally played by Lakshmi and Srikanth.
 Sivaangi Krishnakumar was also announced in an undisclosed role.
 Pugazh later joined the cast in the role of a hacker, a character not present in the original film, and Thalaivasal Vijay said he would be reprising Vennira Aadai Moorthy's role.
 By 11 August, filming was 80% complete.
 Most of the film was shot on a bungalow set erected by art director Rajkumar at East Coast Road.
 Filming wrapped by 23 August within 35 working days.

 Soundtrack

-The soundtrack is composed by debutant Raj Pratap, replacing Kannan (not the director) who was originally announced as composer.
+The soundtrack is composed by debutant RS Rajprathap, replacing Kannan (not the director) who was originally announced as composer.
 It features a remix of "Jambulingame Jadaadaraa" from the original film.

 Release

-Kasethan Kadavulada was initially scheduled for 7 October 2022, but was postponed, reportedly due to the success of Ponniyin Selvan: I resulting in non-availability of screens for other films.
-It was later scheduled to release in theatres on 23 December 2022, and later 10 February 2023, but has since been indefinitely delayed due to legal and financial issues.
-The film's post-theatrical television satellite rights were sold to Sun TV and the digital rights to Sun NXT.
+Kasethan Kadavulada was initially scheduled to release in theatres on 7 October 2022, but was postponed, reportedly due to the success of Ponniyin Selvan: I resulting in non-availability of screens for other films.
+It was then scheduled to release on 23 December 2022, and later 10 February 2023, but then indefinitely delayed due to legal and financial issues.
+It was later scheduled to release in theatres on 24 March 2023, but all shows on that date were cancelled.
+Shortly thereafter, the film's theatrical release was again indefinitely postponed, but the following month, it was announced to release in theatres on 12 May 2023.
+Shortly after missing that date, it was pushed to 26 May, being released the day after.
+The film's post-theatrical television satellite rights were sold to Sun TV and the streaming rights to Sun NXT.
+It began streaming there from 23 June 2023.